sajib-ghosh-iOS/Product_Clean_Architecture/README.md

-Please use iPhone 15 for Snapshot tests.
+Please run on iPhone 15 simulator for Snapshot tests.